maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_opacity (opacity)

-        This function is a shortcut for :meth:`HildonRemoteTexture.set_show_full` , setting actor opacity without changing it's overall visibility.
+        This function is a shortcut for :meth:`RemoteTexture.set_show_full` , setting actor opacity without changing it's overall visibility.

-        See :meth:`HildonRemoteTexture.set_show_full` for description of the range of values ``opacity`` argument takes.
+        See :meth:`RemoteTexture.set_show_full` for description of the range of values ``opacity`` argument takes.

         :param opacity: Desired opacity setting